-Charlie and Grandpa Joe sentimentalized what we now refer to as skip-gen travel when they landed a golden ticket to Willy Wonka’s chocolate paradise.
-The idea of grandkids traveling with their grandparents—without their parents, thus skipping a generation—has since evolved from gallivanting amid fudge fountains and everlasting gobstoppers into one of the most popular family vacation ideas.
+Charlie and Grandpa Joe sentimentalized the travel trend we now refer to as skip-gen travel when they landed a golden ticket to Willy Wonka’s chocolate paradise.
+The idea of grandkids traveling with their grandparents—leaving the parents at home, thus skipping a generation—has since evolved from gallivanting amid fudge fountains and everlasting gobstoppers into one of the most popular family vacation ideas.

 Skip-gen trips require careful planning, as they need to appeal to both the grandparents and children.
 Grandparents on a multigenerational vacation yearn for disconnected, low-key fun with their grandchildren, while kids have more of an appetite for playing and exploring their environments.
 If you choose the right family travel destination and plan appropriately, both travelers’ desires will commingle seamlessly, leading to wonderful memories (and more date nights for parents).